 Some of the most popular Joyful Trains, however, are those featuring characters from video games, anime series, and manga.
 Who are your favorite anime and manga characters?
 Likely, Japan has a Joyful Train just for you.

 Pokémon With You train

 Since the release of the first Pokémon video game in Japan in 1996, and the anime series the following year, the Pokémon franchise has become popular with both children and adults the world over.

-The Pokémon With You train runs since 2012 in the Tohoku region on the Ofunato Line.
-It was designed “to bring smiles to Tohoku children”, since this was the region devastated by the earthquake and tsunami of 2011.
+The Pokémon With You train has run since 2012 in the Tohoku region on the Ofunato Line.
+It was designed “to bring smiles to Tohoku children” since this was the region devastated by the earthquake and tsunami of 2011.
 Its two train cars are decorated inside and out with images of more than 100 pokémon, including favorites such as Pikachu and Charmander.

-Update: Since July 15th the Pokemon Train will be again operating with a revamped new design.
+Note: Since July 2017 the Pokemon Train is again operating with a revamped new design.
 Routes will go from Ichinoseki to Kesennuma and back.
-Please check JR East Joyful Trains page for further information.

 Doraemon street car train

 Doraemon is a cartoon character that has been popular in Japan since the 1970s.
 Doraemon is a time-traveling, cat-shaped robot.
 The Doraemon street car train runs in Takaoka City,(Toyama prefecture), the birthplace of Hiroshi Fujimoto, the artist who created the character.
 Doraemon was named as Japan’s “anime ambassador” in 2008 by Japan’s Foreign Ministry.